ssebs/ssebs-www/content/blog/vibe-coding-1.md

 ### Don't give up planning on your own, think the problem through

-My VSCode extension taught me this the hard way.
-When I let Claude drive, I ended up with a codebase I didn't understand and couldn't debug effectively.
-My approach with Dank Nooner worked because I already had a mental model of what I wanted before asking for help.
+The VSCode extension was a good example of what *not* to do.
+I let Claude drive, and ended up with a codebase I didn't understand.
+Debugging was rough since I didn't know how the code worked under the hood.

+With Dank Nooner, I already knew what I wanted before asking for help.
+That made all the difference.

 Before you open the AI chat, ask yourself: "Do I actually understand what I'm trying to build?"
 If not, sketch it out first.
 An excalidraw diagram, a bullet list, whatever works.
-The AI can help refine your plan, but it shouldn't *be* the plan.

 ### Once you have an idea, write it down & verify it

-This is where the skin system example comes in.
-I didn't just tell Claude "make skins work."
+For the skin system, I didn't just tell Claude "make skins work."
 I wrote out my constraints, the types of materials I was dealing with, and what I thought the solution might look like.

-When Claude suggested alternatives, I could actually evaluate them against my requirements.
-I knew enough to say "no, that won't work because..." instead of just accepting whatever it spit out.
+When Claude suggested alternatives, I could actually evaluate them.
+I knew enough to say "no, that won't work because..." instead of just accepting whatever it gave me.

 Write your plan in a markdown file.
 Share it with the AI.
 Have it poke holes in it.
 But *you* should make the final call.